anhnhivu/pos-system/README.md

-# pos-system
+# Simple HTML and JavaScript Application

-Minimum Viable Product of a POS system for a restaurant.
+This is the first demo of the project.